davidbhr/CompactionAnalyzer/README.md

 ```

-Now we can start to analyse all our cells individually using the single function `StuctureAnalysisMain` (follow the scripts in the tutorial folder):
+Now we start to analyse all our cells individually using the single function `StuctureAnalysisMain` (follow the scripts in the tutorial folder):

 ```python
 # Start the structure analysis with the above specified parameters